Yale University MBA/MF Candidate, 2016

 Global Thematic Analyst, Cornerstone Capital

 This paper describes the current state of financial data as it relates to climate change mitigation.
-The authors present a comprehensive approach that explains how this data flows—from company reporting to investment products—and that includes all the players and steps in between.
+The authors present a comprehensive approach that explains how this data flows-from company reporting to investment products-and that includes all the players and steps in between.
+The paper also suggests that developments in the financial industry such as appointment setter services provide exciting marketing opportunities for the future of climate data within the finance sector.
 At present, the usage of such data is limited or in very rudimentary stages of collection and aggregation; however, increased comprehensiveness and sophistication can be expected as the industry matures and as asset owners and managers demand more consistency.
-The purpose of this report is to help asset owners and managers think more critically about how to incorporate climate data into their investment decision-making.
+The purpose of this report is to help asset owners and managers think more critically about how to incorporate climate data, be it from Carbon Reporting or other means, into their investment decision-making.

 Climate Change Finance Data: Looking Under the Hood